-For the original in Portuguese with video, by Bruno Porpetta, published in Brasil de Fato, click here.
+For the original in Portuguese with video, by Bruno Porpetta, published in Brasil de Fato and Brasil247, click here.

 Architect Lucas Faulhaber and journalist Lena Azevedo have launched a book that documents the history of arbitrary evictions in the city of Rio, using statistics from the Municipal Housing Secretariat.
 They spoke to Brasil de Fato about their experience.

 Brasil de Fato: Out of the 67,000 evictions that have taken place in Rio, the statistics show that 44.5% of them are made under allegations that residents are at risk.
 What kind of risk does the City cite and what do residents think?

 Lucas: In the data we took from the City, the risks are not specifically cited.
 We believe that “risk” is not the real reason for removing families.
 On an unofficial level we hear of geotechnical risks as the basis for removal, but this is not specifically mentioned in the Housing Secretariat’s documents.